-But if you know that You can handle that, then you can feel with every fiber in your body, fight with all your strength and if you don’t or need to, embrace the new reality with all your love.
+But if you know that You can handle that, then you can feel with every fiber in your body, fight with all your strength and if you don’t want or need to, embrace the new reality with all your love.
 Then you are free.

 That is not being vulnerable, that is choosing to live fully.

 That’s not to say your balance can’t be fragile at times.
 That the bucket cannot overflow.
 That you cannot burst out in anger and that you do not sometimes stay in bed from despair.
 But that’s all what you do, not who you are, and it’s caused by what you believe about yourself.